univalence/spark-tools/site/src/main/tut/index.md

 dataframe("{ a: 3 }")
 ```

-There are many other features.
-(To learn more about Spark-Test, see the [Spark-test documentation](./spark-test).)
+There are many other features!
+To learn more about Spark-Test, see the [Spark-Test documentation](./spark-test).)

 ## The tools